|

 What is the World Community Grid widget?

 The World Community Grid widget is a way for you to promote World Community Grid and show your team or personal contribution on your website or blog.
 It consists of a small piece of HTML code that you place on your website.
-This HTML code will display your custom widget with the most the current statistics for your or your team.
+This HTML code will display your custom widget with the most current statistics for you or your team.

 Here is an example: